RayElg/RayElg/README.md

     JNZ, 21 //Jump to PRNTC_LOC location if DIFF != 0
 ```

-This is what I'm working on right now.
 Taking *some* inspiration from x86, this is an assembly language and 16-register, 32-bit processor emulator.
 [Check it out](https://github.com/RayElg/processor)
  </details>